RezaeiSaber/german-a1-notes/README.md

 ### Fair Use & Educational Purpose
 - These notes are intended solely for **educational and non-commercial use**
 - They serve as supplementary study materials to accompany Hamed Salehi's video lessons
-- All original teaching content, methodology, and video materials remain the intellectual property of Hamed Salehi
 - The "Starten Wir A1" textbook content is property of its respective publisher

 ### Disclaimer